funnisimo/fastiles/README.md

 The Scene class represents a Fastiles display that is wrapped around a HTTPCanvasElement.
 It uses WebGL2 to draw the glyphs.

 Options available at scene construction time:
-- glyphs [required] - the image that has the 16x16 layout of the glyphs
+- width - the number of tiles the scene contains in the X axis (default 50)
-- width  [required] - the number of tiles the scene contains in the X axis
+- height - the number of tiles the scene contains in the Y axis (default 25)
-- height [required] - the number of tiles the scene contains in the Y axis
+- glyphs - the image that has the 16x16 layout of the glyphs (will use default if not given)
-- node              - the HTMLCanvasElement to use
+- node - the HTMLCanvasElement to use (will create if not given)

 Once you create a scene, you can call draw on it as much as you want.
 When you do, it will automatically use requestAnimationFrame to batch the draw calls.